Think You Have to be Old to Have a Stroke? Think Again.

 Strokes have increased among younger adults: are you at risk?

 If you’re like many young adults, you haven’t given much thought to your risk for neurological issues like stroke.
-But about one in seven strokes happen to those under the age of 50 and as young as 15.
+But about 10 to 15 percent of all strokes occur in adults ages 18 to 50 years.
 This number has been on the rise since 1995, as more young people today exhibit risk factors associated with “brain attacks.”

-“Having a stroke is more about risk factors than age,” said Dr. Ralph Sacco, an internationally-renowned stroke expert at the University of Miami Health System and current president of the American Academy of Neurology.
+“Having a stroke is more about risk factors than age,” ays Ralph Sacco, M.D., an internationally renowned stroke expert at the University of Miami Health System.
 “If you don’t start exercising, eating right, and controlling your weight at a young age, you will end up with conditions like high blood pressure and type II diabetes that put you at higher risk for stroke.”

 He is concerned that while we saw a steady decline in stroke through 2010, some alarming trends are making it creep back up and at younger ages.
 “The obesity epidemic is very troubling, as is the increase in type II diabetes in overweight, poorly conditioned children.
 The CDC is showing an increase in the rate of stroke deaths in many states, including Florida.”